Monson2002/Monson2002/README.md

 MY portfolio 👉 [Click Here](https://monson2002-portfolio-2023.netlify.app/)

 # 💫 About Me:
-I am a Computer Science undergrad and a passionate web developer who wants to try out and explore different ways to create a frontend website in the best possible and minimalistic way.
-I mostly use React JS and Tailwind CSS as a go to tool alongwith others In addition to that.
+I am a Computer Science undergrad and a passionate web developer.
+I mostly use React JS and Tailwind CSS as a go to tool, alongwith others, in addition.
 I am comfortable in Python for normal programming purposes.
 My first foray into open-source was Hacktoberfest 2022.

 ## 🌐 Socials: